wli33/paperNotes/Inception.md

 1. add BN layer
 2. use 2 3x3 to replace 5x5; use 1xn and nx1 to replace nxn(n:12~20)

 BN: Accelerate Training by Reducing Internal Covariate Shift, 14 times fewer training steps.
 It also acts as a regularizer, in some cases eliminating the need for Dropout.

+#### Model Regularization via Label Smoothing
+Motivation:1. prevent overfitting   2. increase the ability of the model to adapt(prevent model from becoming to confident)
+How:
+1. set it to the groundtruth label k = y;
+2. with probability e, replace k with a sample drawn from the distribution u(k). they used the uniform distribution u(k) = 1/K

 (to be continued)
 ### Reference
 [v1 Going Deeper with Convolutions, 6.67% test error](http://arxiv.org/abs/1409.4842)